 The innovative pharmaceutical industry is a key strategic sector for the European economy, driving medical progress by researching and developing new medicines and treatments.
 Europe is the second largest pharmaceutical market in the world and accounts for 22,2% of world pharmaceutical sales.
-The EU pharmaceutical sector is considered to be the high-tech sector contributing the most to the EU trade balance with a trade surplus of €70,9 million.
+The EU pharmaceutical sector is considered to be the high-tech sector contributing the most to the EU trade balance with a trade surplus of €70,9 billion.

 The pharmaceutical sector sustains around 800 000 jobs throughout Europe and around three times higher when counting indirect jobs.
 Increased access to international markets can protect these jobs and create new employment opportunities throughout the pharmaceutical value-chain, including jobs for scientists, regulatory experts and packaging officers, among others.

 The European pharmaceutical sector is a global industry with operations in many countries around the world.
 Key strategic and top export markets of importance include both developing and developed markets such as the US, Switzerland, Japan, China, Russia Canada and Turkey.